shlakp/qgis2threejsDynamicModel/docs/source/Tutorial.rst

 If you don't know which CRS is best suited, select the Spherical Mercator projection (``EPSG:3857``), which is adopted by many web maps.

-.. note:: In the Spherical Mercator projection, size of every feature is horizontally larger than actual size except features on the equator.
+.. note:: In the Spherical Mercator projection, every feature size is horizontally larger than actual size except those of features on the equator.
    At latitude 40 degrees it is enlarged 1.3 times, at 60 degrees enlarged twice.

 .. |CRS icon| image:: ./images/tutorial/crsicon.png